jorgehjr84/jorgehjr84.github.io/Week 3 Journal tutorial.md

 and it would print out all of the info.... " My Home town is Bronx,NY"

-This is really cool, but what I had a lot of information about myself that I wanted to be able to call upon fairly easily.
-Here is where objects come in.
-Think of an Object as a cup.
-It has multiple elements for lack of a better work.
+This is really cool, but what if I had a lot of information about myself that I wanted to be able to call upon fairly easily.
+This is where objects come in.
+Think of an almost like a cup.
+It has multiple elements for lack of a better word.
 A cup has a shape, a color, a size, etc....
 So can objects.
 So an example of an object would be as follows...

 ```
     var jorge = {